YutaGoto/JumpKingPlus.github.io/_docs/publishing.md

 # Publishing
 {: .no_toc }

-The process to get your user-generated-content on the workshop!
+The process to get your user-generated-content on the workshop!<!-- more -->
 {: .fs-6 .fw-300 }

 ## Table of contents